HenriqueAssumpcao/henriqueassumpcao.github.io/_pages/about.md

 bio: true
 ---

-Computer Science student at [Universidade Federal de Minas Gerais](https://ufmg.br/)<br>
+Masters Student in Computer Science at [Universidade Federal de Minas Gerais](https://ufmg.br/)<br>
 Email: henriquesoares[at]dcc[dot]ufmg[dot]br<br>
-My c.v. can be found [here](../assets/pdf/HenriqueAssumpcao_CV.pdf) (last updated in february 2024)
+My c.v. can be found [here](../assets/pdf/HenriqueAssumpcao_CV.pdf) (last updated in february 2025)

+I'm coursing the first year of a Masters degree in Computer Science at UFMG, under the supervision of [Prof. Gabriel Coutinho](https://homepages.dcc.ufmg.br/~gabriel/) and [Prof. Csaba Schneider](https://schcs.github.io/WP/).
+My research focus on combinatorial parameters of the Johnson Graphs, namely their coclique and chromatic numbers.
+I'm also currently working in a research project with [Inter Bank](https://inter.co/) on quantum algorithms for finance, focusing on developing novel methods for complex problems like portfolio optimization and fraud detection.

-I'm coursing my final semester in Computer Science.
-In 2023, I started a minor in pure mathematics, and also started to work as an undergraduate researcher under the supervision of [Prof. Gabriel Coutinho](https://homepages.dcc.ufmg.br/~gabriel/), focusing on algebraic and spectral graph theory.
-Currently, I'm studying semisimple algebras, self-adjoint matrix algebras, and their applications to combinatorial optimization and graph theory.
+From 2023 to 2024, I completed a minor in pure mathematics and also worked as an undergraduate researcher advised by Prof. Gabriel Coutinho, focusing on algebraic and spectral graph theory.

 From 2020 to 2022 I worked on multiple projects related to machine learning and data science, mainly focusing on language models and graph neural networks, under the supervision of [Prof. Fabricio Murai](https://murai.dcc.ufmg.br/).
-During 2021 and 2022, I worked as a research assistant in a project with [Inter Bank](https://inter.co/) on money laundering detection, and by the end of that year I presented our findings at the IEEE BigData 2022 conference, in Osaka, Japan.
+In 2021 and 2022, I worked in a research project with Inter Bank on money laundering detection, and by the end of that year I presented our findings at the IEEE BigData 2022 conference, in Osaka, Japan.

-Since 2023 I've been deeply interested in learning subjects from pure mathematics, such as Abstract Algebra, Graph Theory, Linear Algebra, Real Analysis, Topology and Functional Analysis.
+For the past years, I've also been deeply interested in learning subjects from pure mathematics, such as Abstract Algebra, Graph Theory, Linear Algebra, Real Analysis, Topology and Functional Analysis.
 I intend to make posts related to these subjects in the [blog](https://henriqueassumpcao.github.io/blog/) section of this website.